Turcotte Shooting Facility

 Neither tape nor staplers are provided, so make sure that you bring some means of affixing your target to our target stands on the rifle and pistol ranges!

-- All shooters must check in-and-out with our Range Office.
+- All shooters & visitors must check in-and-out with our Range Office.

 - All shooters must complete the Range Rules and Regulations documentation.
 In our new system, you only have to enter the required information and acknowledge that you've read and understood the rules, once.
 You will no longer be required to do this on an annual basis.

-- All shooters and accompanying personnel (even though they're not shooting) must sign in and sign out on the "Turcotte Range Sign In/out Sheet," located on a clipboard in the Range Office, each time they visit the range facility.
+- All shooters and accompanying personnel (even though they're not shooting) must sign in and sign out on the computer stations located in the Range Office, each time they visit the range facility.

 - Hearing and eye protection required at all times!!